Overlap Algebras as Almost Discrete Locales: Preliminaries about frames and locales

-In view of this result, there are a number of things you cannot expect to prove within an intuitionistic setting.
-For instance \begin{itemize} \item no Boolean locale can be proved to be overt with $\Pos(1)=1$ \item no Boolean locale can be proved to have any point \end{itemize} (see \cite{curi} proposition 4.3 for similar results).
+In view of this result, there are a number of things one cannot expect to prove within an intuitionistic setting, in general.
+For instance, it is impossible to construct a locale $X$ which is Boolean, overt and with $\Pos_X(1)=1$.
+Also, it is impossible to construct any point of any Boolean locale.\footnote{See \cite[Proposition 4.3]{curi} for a similar limiting result.}